mattbruton/StaticWeb-MasteryExercise-JavaScriptTree/README.md

 # Static Web Mastery Exercise - JavaScript Tree

 Mastery Exercise for the Static Web milestone during Evening Cohort 3.
+The user gives value to the two inputs and a tree is generated in the console based on those values.

 ==============================